mysticmind/mysticmind-postgresembed/README.md

 - With regards to postgres extensions, end-users will need to run `create extension <extn_name>;` to install the extension.
 Library will only download and extract the extension based on the url provided.

 ## Known Issues
+- Some test tend to fail when running all at once in Rider with the exception message: "the database system is starting up".
+Just rerun that specific test and it will pass.

 ### Npgsql exception
 If you are using [Npgsql](https://github.com/npgsql), when you execute the server, you may sporadically notice the following exception